Mario Biaggi: Legal career

 At the age of 45 and near the end of his police career, Biaggi entered law school.
-The American Bar Association granted him a special dispensation to study law due to his distinguished police career, even though Biaggi had never gone to college and a college degree was a prerequisite for law school.
+The American Bar Association granted him a special dispensation to study law due to his distinguished police career, even though Biaggi had never gone to college and a college degree was a prerequisite.
 Dean Daniel Gutman offered him a full scholarship to New York Law School, after hearing him speak at a public event.
-In 1965, he graduated from the law school with an LLB.
+In 1965, he graduated from the law school with an LL.B.
 In 1966, at the age of 49, he was admitted to the New York State Bar and founded with Bernard G. Ehrlich the Bronx law firm Biaggi & Ehrlich.
 He represented a Queens woman who was denied the right to be an umpire in minor league baseball in 1969, and won her case at the New York Court of Appeals in 1972.

-Political career

 U.S. House of Representatives

+Campaigns

 In 1968, the U.S. House seat in became vacant when eight-term Republican incumbent Paul A. Fino resigned to become a justice on the New York Supreme Court.
 Biaggi ran for the open seat as a Democrat with the endorsement of the Conservative Party.
 He won the 1968 election to Congress with 60.5% of the vote in what had previously been considered a traditional Bronx Republican stronghold.
 He was 51 years old.

 Author Gerhard Falk wrote: "Few members of the House of Representatives have ever achieved the popularity of Mario Biaggi."
 He was easily re-elected in 1970, as a nominee of the Democratic, Republican, and Conservative Parties, with a vote of 130,000-8,000.
 He won the 1970 election defeating former Bronx Borough President Joseph F. Periconi, the 1972 election with 93.9% of the vote, the 1974 election with 82.4% of the vote, the 1976 election with 91.6% of the vote, the 1978 election with 95.0% of the vote, the 1980 election with 94.5% of the vote, the 1982 election with 93.7% of the vote, the 1984 election with 94.8% of the vote, and the 1986 election with 90.2% of the vote.

 In the redistricting after the 1970 United States census, Biaggi's district was renumbered the 10th, and included part of Queens.
 In the redistricting after the 1980 census, his district was renumbered the 19th, and included part of suburban Westchester County.
 From 1972 onward, he was nominated by the Republicans as well.
 In 1968, 1970, and 1972 he also received the Conservative nomination.
 From 1978 onward he got the Liberal nomination.